 107A-107B Electrical Measurements

-Worley

-Experimental study of the theory and use of electrical measuring instruments.
-Designed to accompany 110A-110B.

-Year course (1 or 2 units for the year)
+Laboratory work designed to accompany Physics 110A-110B.
+Emphasis placed on the theory and use of electrical measuring instruments.
+Year course (1 or 2 units for the year) (Offered in 1941-42 and alternate

-108 Modern
+108 Modern Physics